 How you go about restoring your site will depend on what backup method you’re using.
-Backup plugins often include an option to restore the copies of your site that they make.
-If you use a web host that offers built-in backup functionality, you should be able to restore your site to a previous state from your hosting dashboard:
+WordPress backup plugins often include an option to restore the copies of your site that they make.
+If you use a WordPress hosting company that offers built-in backup functionality, you should be able to restore your site to a previous state from your hosting dashboard:

 Assuming that the 405 error just showed up on your site, you’ll want to choose the most recent backup that was made before the last round of updates on your site.
 After you restore your website, check to see if the error persists.
 If it does, you can assume that updates aren’t the issue.